gianlisi/reanalysisValidation/README.md

 `node server.js`

-then open `index.html` in your browser to input the coordinate and show the chart.
+then open `index.html` in your browser to input the target location's coordinates and show the chart.

-The target location is given by its latitude and longitude coordinates.
-The closest Global Basic Observing Network (GBON) weather station and reanalysis grid point are used.

 Written using node.js, python and HTML.